1. Home

 An optional folder path inside the Terminal Settings optServerFolder for this database.
 When this company is logged onto, the combined path will be used to locate supporting files: Extras, Custom, ProgUser.db, ProgSyst.db, etc..

-Resulting Direct Path
+Resulting Path

 When this company is logged onto, this combined path will be used to locate supporting files: Extras, Custom, ProgUser.db, ProgSyst.db, etc..